Tiger Claws: Availability

 After a quick run at the American Film Market, the film was released on videocassette and laserdisc in the summer of 1992 in the United States by MCA/Universal Home Video and that same year in Canada by Cineplex Odeon.

 Sequels

-The film was followed by Tiger Claws 2, and Tiger Claws 3: The Final Conflict.
+The film was followed by Tiger Claws II (1996), and Tiger Claws III: The Final Conflict (1999).
+Rothrock and Merhi reprised their roles in both films, with Yeung returning for the second film.